vb-consulting/Norm.net/Documentation/reference/methods.md

 ```

 - Adds a **callback function** that will be executed when:
   - After the [`DbCommand`](https://learn.microsoft.com/en-us/dotnet/api/system.data.common.dbcommand) object has been created and initialized.
   - Before the command execution.

-- Possible usage of this callback is to gain access to the `DbCommand` instance before execution to be able to change its properties.
+- The possible usage of this callback is to gain access to the `DbCommand` instance before execution to be able to change its properties.

 - Common usage of this callback is usually to log command text.